Jacob-CL/UnforeseenCreativity/Aggregate.md

   - Can you check cookies and session management?
 Are they `HttpOnly`, `Secure`, `SameSite`?
   - Can you find a vhost?
 (Look at the `host` header - does the request hostname match the response hostname?)
     - Add all subdomains/vhosts to hosts file and enumarate again - they can be nested.
-    - `gobuster vhost -u http://<target_IP_address> -w <wordlist_file> --append-domain`
-    - `gobuster vhost -u http://inlanefreight.htb:81 -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-110000.txt --append-domain`
+    - `ffuf -w /opt/useful/seclists/Discovery/DNS/subdomains-top1million-5000.txt:FUZZ -u http://academy.htb:PORT/ -H 'Host: FUZZ.academy.htb'`
   - Is there a WAF?
     - `wafw00f inlanefreight.com`
     - `nikto -h inlanefreight.com `